 Christian Connections for International Health is a diverse network of approximately 200 organizations and 350 individuals from across the globe whose mission is to promote international health and wholeness from a Christian perspective.

-Christian Medical and Dental Society provides resources, networking opportunities, education and a public voice for Christian healthcare professionals and students.
+Christian Medical and Dental Association provides resources, networking opportunities, education and a public voice for Christian healthcare professionals and students.

 American Medical Student Association is the oldest and largest independent association of physicians-in-training in the United States.
 Today, AMSA is a student-governed, national organization committed to representing the concerns of physicians-in-training.
 AMSA members are medical students, premedical students, interns, residents and practicing physicians.

 National Association of Medical Minority Educators is a national organization dedicated to developing and sustaining productive relationships as well as action-oriented programs among national, state, and community stakeholders working to ensure racial and ethnic diversity in all of the health professions.

 Medical Missions has helped guide thousands of individuals to connect with one of over 1,000 healthcare mission organizations to identify calling and how to move forward.

 MedSend enables healthcare professionals to serve people around the world in the name of Christ by making their monthly educational loan payments while they serve.